the-wing/team-procs/README.md

 # The Wing Processes

-This repo serves as a place to document all of our processes.
+As a team, we are constantly experimenting with how we do work.
+This repo serves as a place to document all of our processes and all of the proposed changes to that process.

 ## Directory
 [Ceremonies](./Ceremonies) - All of the regular meetings we have and how they are run.